aoboturov/loresmt-nlprocessing/paper/Reviews.md

 We have realized that reporting the baseline improvement was simply irrelevant and we have spent more effort in presenting the UNMT model itself.
 + We have tried a number of different combinations of LSTM depths and cell-sizes, but optimal hyper parameters for the supervised baseline were not searched for: we have realized that the UNMT gives by an order of magnitude worse results, which we were not able to improve.
 + We have reported the competition results for the competition data, no experiments on data outside competition was reported because it would go beyond the scope of the system presentation.

-### TODO
-- Add figures depicting described MT architectures.
++ Added figures depicting described MT architectures.
-- Present semi- and full- unsupervised models results.
++ Presented semi- and full- unsupervised models results.

 ## REVIEWER \#3
 ---------------------------------------------------------------------------